jimaek/geolocation-tool/README.md

 This tool will read the token from the env var `GLOBALPING_TOKEN`.
 It's the same variable the [Globalping CLI](https://github.com/jsdelivr/globalping-cli) uses.

+Get a free token in the [Globalping Dashboard](https://dash.globalping.io/).

 ```
 Resolve an IP.
 A default limit of 50 probes is set per phase.
-USA has 5 phases.
-All other countries have 4 phases.
+USA has 4 phases.
+All other countries have 3 phases.
 This means the total usage is going to be Phases * Limit.
-So by default 250 for USA and 200 for the rest.
+So by default 200 for USA and 150 for the rest.
 +30 for continent selection in phase 1.

 geolocate 213.133.116.45